dsluo/SoundBert/README.md

       "db_name": "<name of database to use>"
     }
     ```
-4. Activate the virtualenv, and run the bot with `nohup python3 -m soundbot &`
+4. Activate the virtualenv, and run the bot with `nohup python3 -m soundbert &`

 ## Commands